Information Systems Security MASc

 - Thesis.
 Students must complete a 25-credit thesis as part of their degree requirements.
 The thesis must represent the results of the student’s independent work after admission to the program.
-The proposed topic for the thesis, together with a brief statement outlining the proposed method of treatment, and the arrangement made for faculty supervision, must be approved by the Faculty Graduate Studies Committee.
+The proposed topic for the thesis, together with a brief statement outlining the proposed method of treatment, and the arrangement made for faculty supervision, must be approved by the GCS Graduate Studies Committee.
 For purposes of registration, this work will be designated as INSE 8901.
-The thesis will be evaluated by the student’s supervisor(s), and at least two examiners appointed by Faculty Graduate Studies Committee, one of whom shall be external to the student’s department.
+The thesis will be evaluated by the student’s supervisor(s), and at least two examiners appointed by GCS Graduate Studies Committee, one of whom shall be external to the student’s department.

 Students have the option to do the thesis work within the industrial milieu through the Institute for Co-operative Education.
 The suggested schedule of the program is as follows: fall and winter terms will be dedicated to course work, followed by two or three terms for research and development in industry, culminating in one or two terms in the Institute for the writing and defence of the thesis.
 Each student in this case will have a supervisor from the Institute and a mentor from industry.
 The intellectual property will be managed according to the University policy.